saeidKhoobdell/DeepDream/README.md

 3. Upload an image you want to transform.
 4. Configure the settings (layer, intensity, etc.) as desired.
 5. Run the notebook cells to generate and visualize Deep Dream images.

-## Examples
-Here are some example transformations generated using the notebook:

 ## Contributing